 These are considerations when tunneling.

 There are security and topology issues when tunneling packets.
-Tunnels can bypass access control lists (ACLs) and firewalls.
+Tunnels can bypass Access Control Lists (ACLs) and firewalls.
 If you tunnel through a firewall, you basically bypass the firewall for whatever passenger protocol you are tunneling.
-Therefore it is recommended to include firewall functionality at the tunnel endpoints to enforce any policy on the passenger protocols.
+Therefore, it is recommended to include firewall functionality at the tunnel endpoints in order to enforce any policy on the passenger protocols.

 Tunneling might create problems with transport protocols that have limited timers (for example, DECnet) because of increased latency.